jcarswell/Creating-a-CA/wip-steps.md

+# Opening Remarks

+What is this document inteded to be and what is it not intended to be?
+I am putting this together for two reasons one, so that I can get a better idea of what is invovled in managing a trust and two to provide a comprehensive guide one setting up a trust for you orginization.
+This is not intended to replace the excelent, though some time lacking, documentatioin on the openssl toolset, or to provide an in depth analysis on the RFC 5280 standard.
+The information herein is provide as a staring point to understanding the in's and out's of how certificates function as it relates to setting up an OpenSSL based trust.
+I can almost gaurente that there will be incorrect or incomplete information, I am not an expert on managing a trust.
+I have found several useful articales out on the intra-webs that I have found provided a good starting point for me on getting going but nothing that was comprihensive enough that I didn't need to go and find five other articles and forms that helped me overcome many of the challenges that I have faced in setting up a basic internal PKI.
+That being said, one of my main intents with this path is to open up the possibility of easily adding various other elements into the mix that help make managing a PKI for an entreprise far easier.
+As I continue the journey of Understanding the in's and out's of this complex beast, or I find that Google, or others but mainly Google, have decided that certificates with or without certain extenstions defined that they will make the site invalid, I will countine with the intention of keeping this up to date.
+If you find that there is an issue or have some insights that I should add to the document please leave a comment or drop me a line.

+Some useful links
+[IETF RFC5280](https://tools.ietf.org/html/rfc5280) - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile
+[Wikipedia](https://en.wikipedia.org) - Articals written by other peoples on the internet Articals to check out (likely referanced several times throught):
+ - Public Key Infrastructure
+ - X.509
+ - Certificate Authority
+[OpenSSL Manual Pages](https://www.openssl.org/docs/manmaster/man1/) - Alteratively these are avalible on most Linux system with the OpenSSL libries installed
+[OpenSSL Relevent Standards](https://www.openssl.org/docs/standards.html) - There just a few [Bulletproof TLS Newsletter](https://www.feistyduck.com/bulletproof-tls-newsletter/) - Just subscribe to this unless you don't want the best source of SSL/TLS news avalible
+[Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/) - If you want the best documentation ever on SSL and TLS this is it, though it's slightly longer than this document

 # Notes on security:

 Your CA is only as secure as you make it, if you keep you certificate files on a encrypted USB stick and store it in a vault that only designated people have access to, your probably going down the right path.
 On the flip side if you are running this on a internet exposed server that hasn't been patched in years and has a password of 'Passw0rd' then your definetly doing it wrong and need to re-evaluate your security practices before implementing a trust system.

 # Definitions
 Yes I know eveyones favorite thing, don't worry there will be a spelling test at the end :)

-Primary Key Infrastructure (PKI) -

-Certificate Authority (CA)

-Certificate

-PEM -

-Key -
+Public Key Infrastructure (PKI) - This is the processes behind a trust.
+This is makes up all of the indivual components with in a trust and defines the roles. policies and proceedures on managing the connections between the parts and the parts themselves.

+Certificate Authority (CA) - This is the issuer of trusted certificates.
+This takes the signing request that is generated based on the private key and creates the public key that a client can then use to validate that the private key is trusted.

+Certificate - This is a combination of a key and information about that key such as its name and validity period.
+This can easily be confused with a key but the main differance being that a key is used to encipher or decipher data while the certificate contains information that makes the key trustable.
+One key can be used for many certificates but a certificate can only be used with one key.

+Privacy-Enhanced Mail (PEM) - Ya, I bet that caught you off gaurd too... we'll just for get what PEM stands for.
+PEM is the file format used to store cryptographic information such as keys and certificates.
+When you see an extension such as .crt .ket or .pem  it is very likely a base64 encoded file contining cryptographic data.
+So when you see some one calling there files myname.crt.pem and a second person calling theres myname.crt know that these are the same, just one follows proper file naming convetions and the other doesn't.
+I would fall in later catagory, I like the distinguisable extentions, then theres OpenSSH which simply forgoes the extensions other that .pub to indicate the public key.

+Key - This is the actual piece that ecrypts and decrypts data.
+There is normally two key generated a private key, used to decipher data, and a public key, used to encipher data.

-Certificate Revokation List (CRL) -
+Certificate Revokation List (CRL) - A really ugly file that contains a list of all certificate serail numbers that have been revoked by the trust

 Online Certificate Status Protocol (OCSP) - This enables application to determin the validity of a certificate by querying a server

 OCSP Stapaling - This isn't really a term that you need to know to manage a CA but it is something that I will cover briefly here.
-OCSP Stapling is the process of keeping a local (webserver) copy of the CA's OCSP validation for your certificate reducing the number of additional calls a browser needs to make to validate that the certificate is valid.
+OCSP Stapling is the process of keeping a local (webserver) copy of the CA's OCSP validation for a certificate reducing the number of additional calls a browser needs to make to validate that the certificate is valid.
+And allowing limited continuity in the event that the PKI is offline.

-Trust - This is a general term that refers to the certificate authority, but more specificatly the trustworthyness, i think i just made that up, of the authority.
+Trust - This is a general term that refers to the PKI, but more specificatly the trustworthyness, i think i just made that up, of the authority.

 # Building up the CA
 Okay time for the nittiy gritty, I will try not to make this boring while including as much information to help you build a proper CA with the right amount of dangerousness to wreak havoc.
 I do strongly encourage that you start by building a test CA that you can issues some certificates from to test the configuration and ensure that you have a good grasp on what the fridgesicles is going on as some change are near impossible to make on your producation CA without re-issuing all of your internediate CA's or worse, doh.